 In the precontemplation stage of change, a person is not even aware that there is a problematic behavior that needs to be addressed.
-This client is in a denial state.
-Many may underestimate the positives a change could have in their life during this stage and would say that they do not intend to act anytime soon.
+This individual is in a denial state.
+Many people at this stage underestimate the positive effect that change could have in their life.
+They often say that they do not intend to act anytime soon.

 When a person realizes that there is a need to make a change, he or she enters the contemplation stage.
-This realization can come from oneself or someone else helping the person to become aware of the need for a change.
+This realization can come from oneself or someone else.
 In the contemplation stage, the person begins to weigh the pros and cons of making a change, but does not take any steps towards forming a plan.

 Many clients can be on the fence during this time and seeking information rather than direct help.
-Counselors can help clients identify and process the benefits of change during this time and dispel fears of commitment.
+Counselors can help clients identify and process the benefits of change and dispel fears of commitment.

 Once a person commits to making a change and begins to develop a plan to foster this change, he or she has entered the preparation stage.
-When the plan is implemented the person is in the action stage of change.
+When the plan is implemented, the person is in the action stage of change.
 A counselor will help a client create a plan of action during this stage.
-As the client progresses following up and holding them accountable for their actions is another main part the counselor plays.
+As the client progresses, following up and holding them accountable for their actions is another important role the counselor plays.

-A person enters the maintenance stage when he or she has successfully sustained the changed behavior for a period.
-Developing insight into any issues that may keep them from maintaining their changed status is important during this time.
-Continually dealing with things as they arise and moving in a positive direction is always encouraged while developing coping skills.
+A person enters the maintenance stage when he or she has sustained the changed behavior for a period.
+In the case of someone trying to overcome an addiction, this would mean abstaining from drugs or alcohol.
+It’s important to develop insight into any issues that may keep you from maintaining abstinence during this time.
+You should also continually deal with things as they arise and move in a positive direction while developing coping skills.

 It’s important to recognize that the stages of change are not a linear process.
 People can regress to stages of change they were previously in.
 They can also relapse after being in the maintenance stage of change for a while.
 If a relapse occurs, the person will need to go through the entire process all over again.